Thermalized buckling of extensible, semiflexible polymers: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Paul Hanakata, Jonathan Bauermann, Alexander Grosberg, Randall Kamien, and Xiaoming Mao for helpful discussions.
-This work was supported in part by the NSF, through the Harvard University Materials Research Science and Engineering Center, grant No. DMR-2011754.
+This work was supported in part by the National Science Foundation, through the Harvard University Materials Research Science and Engineering Center, grant No. DMR-2011754.